 - context (see the 'Character' section); - Tree-lined avenues; - Feature trees within the streetscape; - Mews narrow, intimate streets or courtyards often with shared surfaces; - Lanes rural character with level or shared surfaces, often with grass verge or landscaping abutting the carriageway (i.e. a country lane); - Home Zones designed as places for people, rather than traffic.
-Usually with shared surfaces and with clearly marked entry and exit points, and ideally officially designated; - Shared surfaces pedestrians and vehicles share the same street space, often paved with alternative materials (see below); - Level surfaces defined pavements for pedestrians, but low kerb heights and alternative materials creating a calmed and more attractive streetscape; - Wider pavements (3m or over) in key areas where they are needed (e.g. close to schools) or where they enhance the setting of buildings or spaces;
+Usually with shared surfaces and with clearly marked entry and exit points, and ideally officially designated; - Shared surfaces3 pedestrians and vehicles share the same street space, often paved with alternative materials (see below); - Level surfaces3 defined pavements for pedestrians, but low kerb heights and alternative materials - creating a calmed and more attractive streetscape; - Wider pavements (3m or over) in key areas where they are needpd (e.g66) (sector) schools) or where they enhance the setting